ICWA, MIFPA, and Child Welfare

 What Should I Do if I Have a Child Welfare Case?

 If you have a child welfare case pending in state court you may be entitled to a court appointed attorney.
 Please contact the Circuit Court where the case is pending about obtaining a court appointed attorney.
-Please consider reaching out to us, speaking with a private attorney, or asking the court for an appointed attorney.

 The following are helpful resources to help understand your child welfare case: